-The following diagram depicts our anticipated organizational structure and principal indebtedness as of , 2021, as adjusted to give effect to the Reorganization Transactions and Financing Transactions, our sale of shares of common stock in this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock) at an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus, and the application of the net proceeds from this offering and borrowings under our new senior secured credit facility as described under the heading "Use of Proceeds."
+The following diagram depicts our anticipated organizational structure and principal indebtedness after giving effect to the Reorganization Transactions and Financing Transactions, our sale of 13,888,889 shares of common stock in this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock) at an initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, and the application of the net proceeds from this offering and borrowings under our new senior secured credit facility as described under the heading "Use of Proceeds."
 This diagram is provided for illustrative purposes only and does not show all of our legal entities or ownership percentages of such entities.

-- \ GP interest means general partner interest. - \\ LP interest means limited partner interest.
+- GP interest means general partner interest. - LP interest means limited partner interest.